Vishu-Chaudhary/drop-and-upload/README.md

 | uploadLimit   | number|Number of images allowed to be uploaded |
 | getFiles     |  function()|callback passed to component for getting uploaded files      |

+### FAQ

+##### I'm not able to see any css

+Check if webpack is properly configured.
+Try importing css  `import 'drop-and-upload/dist/style.css` or you can simply copy css from file in `node_modules/drop-and-upload/dist/style.css` and use it in your css files

 ### Need any help?
 Contact me anytime at vsanse@outlook.com